prpole/columbia_orals/polefrone_preoral_b2.md

 ### Community Without Density on the Vanishing Frontier

+In Norris's novels, areas of low density are utopian spaces representing a freedom to live as one wants out of reach of modernity's rules and cultural restrictions.
+Communities of miners give McTeague an alternative social structure to the dominant "civilized" culture of the city in which is indefatigable nature finds a sort of peace (despite his death). *The Octopus* dramatizes the loss of the communal autonomy McTeague revels in.
+Presley and the rural farmers idealize their autonomy and political creativity, but are unable to save it from the logic of expansion: the "country" and its social forms are subsumed to the needs of the city.
+In other words, high-density subsumes low-density in the expanding division of labor.

-McTeague concludes with the flight from high-density, settled city to the low-density frontier in which McTeague's brutish, uncivilized nature finds the last shreds of the environment in which it is able to be viable.
+It is strange to say that McTeague finds his fullest expression in the very environment kills him (the expanse of unsettled desert land makes his rescue impossible), but his own response to it leaves no room for doubt.
+The novel concludes with the flight from high-density, settled city to the low-density frontier in which McTeague's brutish, uncivilized nature finds the last shreds of the environment in which it is able to be viable.
+We must say "last shreds" because the fragility of the frontier is painfully clear: Iowa Hill, McTeague's first frontier destination, is a "one-street town" that was once "on the summit of a mountain, but the sides of this mountain have long since been 'hydraulicked' away, so that the town now clings to a mere back bone" (209).
+The very environment on which McTeague's full self-expression relies is being stripped for the raw materials high-density development requires---with special emphasis put on the industrial means of production with "hydraulicked," a word emphasizing the complexity and scale of the operation.

+McTeague in part identifies with the land itself, but also the communal structures that arise from it.
+When he finds "a resemblance between his present work [as a miner] and the profession he had been forced to abandon," he is really recognizing his attempt to maintain a low-density identity in a high-density environment.
+He is also recalling that he "had been forced to abandon" dentistry because of the complex legal structures density
+necessitates: where he was able to simply *do* dentistry in his frontier apprenticeship, legal strictures force him to discontinue his practice in the city.
 Everything in these marginal zones works according to the laws of the American West in which he was raised, and which instilled in him a set of values and proclivities that are unable to withstand the "domesticated" culture of high-density environments.

-...
+The fundamental proposition of base and superstructure that Raymond Williams identifies somewhat dubiously, "that social being determines consciousness," is true in Norris's universe, but it can be specified: conditions of density determine social being, which in turn determines consciousness (Williams 75).

-In the Octopus, the more fundamental relations of the low-density local---the individual ranch, the community of farmers, the commonwealth---is destroyed by its incorporation in a larger division of labor maintained and determined by areas of greater density.
-A modern agricultural system is being built, and with violence a flow of material energy in the form of nutrients is being established, its tons of wheat flowing from the low-density communities of farmers to the high-density urban communities.
-The "frontier," inasmuch as it exists, exists in the minds of the farmers who believe that, by enclosure and by recusing themselves from the global market, they can hold on to the autonomous communal structures.
+McTeague moves from high density to low, and thereby regains (however briefly) the agency to live in a social structure from which he is not estranged; the more representative narrative depicts the loss of low-density community structures in the face of the dominant culture of density.
+In *The Octopus*, the more affirming social relations of low-density localism---the individual ranch, the community of farmers, the commonwealth---are destroyed by the margin's incorporation in a larger division of labor determined and controlled by areas of greater density.
+As a modern agricultural system is being built, its beneficiaries violently establish a flow of material energy in the form of nutrients, with tons of wheat flowing from the low-density communities of farmers to the high-density urban communities.
+The narrative maps to the life cycle of a single crop of wheat, from sowing the seeds to distributing the harvest; but in the process, the product is appropriated by the forces establishing a global distribution of nutrients.
+In the simpler, less developed division of labor in lower-density communities, the farmer would be responsible for every step in the process and the energy embodied in the harvest would stay local to the community.
+Instead, capital and energy alike both flow to the higher-density urban areas (represented by Shelgrim and the city council he keeps in his pocket), destroying the sustaining base of low-density social structures.

+In the context of this wholesale destruction (or, perhaps, destruction by wholesale), the "frontier" becomes a concept for resistance.
+It only exists in the minds of the farmers who believe that, by voluntary enclosure and by recusing themselves from the global market, they can hold on to the autonomous communal structures.
+This in turn requires the invention of new political and legal structures.
+But these structures can only become *actual* rather than merely speculative with the political agency enabled by the low-density frontier.
+The ultimate defeat of these farmers---the infiltration and destruction of their movement for change---becomes coextensive with the final destruction of the frontier in the Joaquin Valley.

 Perhaps more accurately, the "frontier" as the glorification of low population density is most distinctly evident in the cultural production it inspires: